 How to find affordable electric car insurance

 You can find cheaper coverage for your EV if you shop around and compare rates from different carriers.
-Doing an apples-to-apples comparison of premiums, coverages and covered amounts, and deductibles can help you find the best deal.
+Comparing premiums, coverage limits and deductibles can help you find the best deal.

 How do you save on electric car insurance?